foxycom/rust-timy/README.md

 ## Usage
 ```
-# Set alarm to 5 minutes
+# Sets alarm to 5 minutes
 timy -m 5

+# Sets alarm to 1,5 minutes and half of the volume
+timy -m 1 -s 30 -v 0.5
 ```

 ## Parameters